Madonna Inn

 The Madonna Inn is a motel in San Luis Obispo, California.
-Opened for business in 1958, it quickly became a landmark on the Central Coast of California.
+Opened in 1958, it quickly became a landmark on the Central Coast of California.
 It is noted for its unique decor, pink dining room, and themed rooms.
 It was created by Alex Madonna, a successful construction magnate and entrepreneur (d.
 April 2004), and his wife Phyllis.
 The inn includes a restaurant and bakery, and is located on the west side of US Route 101 and situated on the lower eastern portion of Cerro San Luis Obispo.

 Description

+Motel

-The property is adorned with a pseudo-Swiss-Alps exterior and lavish common rooms accented by pink roses, Western murals, and hammered copper.
+The property is adorned with a pseudo–Swiss Alps exterior and lavish common rooms accented by pink roses, Western murals, and hammered copper.
 The predominant exterior color is pink, which extends to the lamp posts and trash cans.
 Each of the 110 guest rooms and suites is uniquely designed and themed, though some tourists stop just to peek at the famous rock waterfall urinal located in the men's restroom, a feature designed by Hollywood set designer Harvey Allen Warren.

-The boulders used for the Inn weigh up to 209 ST for the exterior and 15 ST for the interior.
-A 45 ST boulder is shared as a fireplace for the adjoining Madonna (#141) and Old World (#192) suites.
+The boulders used for the inn weigh up to 209 ST for the exterior and 15 ST for the interior.
+A 45 ST boulder serves as a shared fireplace for the adjoining Madonna (#141) and Old World (#192) suites.

 In 1973, there were five buildings on the 1500 acre site: